gaomd/homebridge-mi-aqara/README.md

 ### Installation
 1. Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md).
 If you are using Raspberry Pi, please read [Running-HomeBridge-on-a-Raspberry-Pi](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi).
 2. Make sure you can see HomeBridge in your iOS devices, if not, please go back to step 1.
-3. Download homebridge-aqara to your local folder.
+3. Download homebridge-mi-aqara to your local folder.

 ### Configuration
 1. Open Aqara gateway's settings, enable [local network protocol](https://github.com/louisZL/lumi-gateway-local-api).
 Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850.
 It's in Chinese so you might need a translator to read it.